-Online Assignments
+Online Assignments: 1.
+Reading

 The purpose of the online discussion assignments, as part of the 4-stage learning process, is to generate dialogue among the students as well as to prepare students for the lecture/class.
-As the main point is to encourage attempts at responding to questions on difficult readings (stage 1), they are not graded for accuracy nor are they responded to by the instructor.
+As the main point is to encourage attempts at responding to questions on difficult readings (1), they are not graded for accuracy nor are they responded to by the instructor.
 Rather, any issues and questions they raise are addressed in the class.
-As completion assignments, the attempt earns the grade.
+They are completion assignments; the attempt earns the grade.

-Discussion: Response to Question on Readings (Stage 2)
+2. Discussion: Response to Question on Readings

 Over the course of the term, each student will respond to 10 of 12 or so questions on the readings.
 These responses should be in the range of 180 - 200 words in length.
 (Note, anything less than this length is in risk of not counting.)
-The questions will be based on the theories, readings, concepts, as they apply to the grey zone, alcohol use and regulation and/or intoxication; each response is worth 1% with all 10 being worth a total of 10%.
+The questions will be based on the theories, readings, concepts, as they apply to alcohol use, regulation, intoxication, prohibition, desire, well-being, ambiguity and so on; each response is worth 1% with all 10 being worth a total of 10%.
 This is a completion exercise.
-The questions will be posted by Friday after the class and the Responses to the Reading is due on the following Monday by 1 pm.
+The questions will be posted on Tuesday/Weds after the class and the Responses to the Reading is due on the following Tuesday by 1pm.

-Replies to Student Posts (Stage 3)
+3. Replies to Student Posts on Readings

 Students are also required to reply to one other students' post once a week.
 You must do 10 replies over the course of 12 weeks and they need to be a paragraph in length, 80 - 100 words approximately.
-(Note, anything less than this length is in risk of not counting).
-These Replies to Posts are due on the following Monday by 3 pm.
+(Note, anything less than this length is in risk of not counting.)
+These Replies to Posts are due on the following Tuesday by 3 pm.
 These are completion assignments are worth 0.5% each and you will get 5% for completing all 10 responses.